kartonfarkas/api_docs/source/suite/contacts/contact_create.rst

      -
    * - source_id
      - int
-     - ID assigned to the customers application, used to differentiate contacts created or modified by the external applications, [source_id]
+     - ID assigned to the customer's application, used to differentiate contacts created or modified by the external applications, [source_id]
      -

 Notes: